Supporting survivors of childhood harm

-The impact of childhood harm, wether that is sexual, emotional, physical or psychological can be and is devastating.
-It can change the way a person views themselves, others and the world around them with life long effects.
+The impact of childhood harm, whether that is sexual, emotional, physical or psychological can be and is devastating.
+It can change the way a person views themselves, views others and the world around them with life long effects.

 Low self esteem

 It can result in:

 - Difficulty in forming secure attachments to others

 - Post Traumatic Stress Disorder, sleep and eating disorders, drug and alcohol dependancy